 The easiest way to run a do file is to press Ctrl-d in the Do File Editor, or click the icon on the far right that looks like a "play" button over some code.
 If you first select just part of the do file then only that part will be run.

 Running parts of your code rather than the entire do file can save a lot of time, but code taken out of context won't always work.
-For example, if you run a command that creates a variable x, realize it didn't work right, and then fix it, you can't simply select that command and run it again unless you first drop the existing version of x.
+For example, if you run a command that creates a variable x, realize you made a mistake, and then fix it, you can't simply select that command and run it again unless you first drop the existing version of x.
 If you find yourself getting confused by these kinds of issues, run the entire do file rather than a selection so everything is run in its proper context.

 You can also tell Stata to run a do file with the do command:

 This means do files can run other do files.
 For complicated projects it can be very helpful to have a master do file that runs all the other do files in the proper sequence.

 For data preparation work, it's easy to "daisy-chain" do files: dofile1 loads dataset1, modifies it, and saves it as dataset2; dofile2 loads dataset2, modifies it, and saves it as dataset3, etc. When you're done, a master do file can run them all.
 Thus there's very little downside to breaking up one long do file into two or more short do files.
 Our suggestion is that you keep your do files short enough that when you're working on one of them you can easily wrap your head around it.
 You also want to keep do files short so they run as quickly as possible: working on a do file usually requires running it repeatedly, so moving any code that you consider "done" to a different do file will save time.

 Comments are text included in a do file for the benefit of human readers, not for Stata.
 Comments can explain what the do file does and why, and if anyone else ever needs to read and understand your do file they'll be very grateful for good comments.
 But you are the most likely beneficiary of your comments, when you have to figure out how your do file works months or years after writing it.